esenti/ld-45-start-with-nothing/README.md

 # LD45 - Start with nothing

-WASD to move, space (or B) to shoot.
+A/D to move, space (or B) to shoot.